lijingxun93-glitch/Doppler-Based-EKF-Correction-of-SGP4-TLE-Predictions/README.md

 ## Overview

-This repository contains MATLAB code developed for a masters project on improving low Earth orbit (LEO) satellite predictions.
+This repository contains MATLAB code developed for a master's project on improving low Earth orbit (LEO) satellite predictions.
 The project investigates whether Doppler shift measurements from ground stations can be used to correct trajectory predictions produced from Two-Line Element (TLE) data using the Simplified General Perturbations 4 (SGP4) model.

 SGP4/TLE propagation is computationally efficient, but its prediction accuracy generally decreases as the propagation time from the TLE epoch increases.
 The implemented method first estimates and, when necessary, removes a significant temporal offset between the predicted and reference observations.
 An extended Kalman filter (EKF) then uses Doppler residuals to update selected orbital parameters.